Thyroid Cancer: Overview

 What is thyroid cancer?

-Thyroid cancer starts in the cells of the thyroid gland.
-The thyroid gland helps control hormones in your body and is part of the endocrine system.
-It’s in the front of your neck, over your windpipe.
-The thyroid gland is shaped like a butterfly with 2 lobes, a right and left lobe.
+Thyroid cancer starts in the cells that make up your thyroid gland.
+The thyroid gland makes hormones that help control many processes in your body.
+It's part of the endocrine system.
+Your thyroid is in the front of your neck, over your windpipe.
+It's shaped like a butterfly with 2 lobes, a right and left lobe.
 The lobes are joined by a bridge of tissue, called the isthmus.

 The thyroid is made up of 2 main types of cells.
 The follicular cells make and store thyroid hormones, which control your metabolism.
 The C cells, or parafollicular cells, make the hormone calcitonin.
-This helps control calcium levels in your body.
-The different types of thyroid cancer develop from the different types of cells.
+It helps control calcium levels in your body.
+Different types of thyroid cancer start in the different types of cells.

 Who is at risk for thyroid cancer?